Posted: July 27, 2021

-“Services” means the DocSend services, which include: (a) the DocSend website (https://www.docsend.com); (b) the communication and information sharing services and related technologies, including the interactive features and features for communication with others, available through the website; (c) other services we make available to you as described in an Order Form; (d) Software; and (e) the Content.
+“Services” means the DocSend services, which include: (a) the DocSend website (https://www.docsend.com); (b) the communication and information sharing services and related technologies, including the interactive features and features for communication with others, available through the website; (c) other services we make available to you as described in an Order Form; (d) Software; and (e) the Materials.

 “Services Term” means the Initial Services Term and all Renewal Terms for the applicable Services.

 “Software” means any software provided by DocSend as part of the Services, either directly by DocSend or through third party distribution channels such as app stores.

 “Subcontractor” means an entity to whom DocSend subcontracts any of its obligations under the Agreement.

 “Sub-processor” means an entity who agrees to process Customer Data on DocSend’s behalf, or on behalf of another Dropbox sub-processor, in order to deliver the Services.

 “Taxes” means any sales, use, value added, goods and services, consumption, excise, local stamp, or other tax, (including but not limited to ISS, CIDE, PIS, CONFINS), duty or other charge of any kind or nature excluding tax that is based on DocSend’s net income, associated with the Services or Software, including any related penalties or interest.

 “Term” means the term of these Terms, which will begin on the Effective Date and continue until the earlier of: (i) the end of all applicable Services Terms; or (ii) the Agreement is terminated as set forth herein.

 “Third Party Service” means a third-party service, application, website, or other resource.